StackRunner1/my-ideas/docs/session_two/SupabaseAuth_Implementation_PRD_v1.0_RUN-6.md

 **In Progress**: Varies
 **Pending**: Varies

-**Critical Architecture Note**: All authentication is handled by Supabase's standard auth service.
+**Critical Architecture Note**: This implementation uses **ZERO custom JWT logic**.
+All authentication is handled by Supabase's standard auth service.
 The only enhancement is the agent-user pattern, where each user has a corresponding agent auth account that uses the same Supabase authentication flow.

 This PRD serves as both implementation guide for future similar integrations and reference documentation for the standard Supabase auth pattern with agent-user enhancement.